Washington Island Literary Festival

 Thursday's Creative Lab is free; no registration required.
 Open to all!
 Trueblood Performing Arts Center, 870 Main Road

-Friday, September 19: Writing Workshops & Opening Reception.
+Friday, September 19: Writing Workshops, Poetry Walk, & Opening Reception.
 Various locations.

 Writing workshops held at various locations.
 Find descriptions below.